 To be published by Ooligan Press

 In THE NAMES WE TAKE, 17 yo.
-Pip is a scrappy intersex tomboy rejected by her parents for her need to live as the female side of herself.
-After One Mile Cough kills almost everyone, she survives on the streets of Spokane.
-When Pip stumbles across a child covered in ashes, she makes the uncomfortable choice to be saddled with the responsibility of caring for someone other than herself.
+Pip is a scrappy intersex tomboy rejected by her parents for being the female side of herself.
+After One Mile Cough kills almost everyone, she stumbles across a child covered in ashes and makes the uncomfortable choice to be saddled with the responsibility of caring for someone other than herself.
 With the help of a dangerous girl – who might just steal her heart – Pip fights to protect her makeshift family and hopes to be accepted for who she is.

-Complete at 73,000 words, TNWT is a YA post-apocalyptic set in Spokane, Washington that will appeal to readers of LGBT+, action and adventure, and girl positive stories that pass the Bechdel test.
+Complete at 73,000 words, TNWT is a YA Dystopian set in Spokane, Washington that will appeal to readers of LGBT+, action and adventure, and girl positive stories that pass the Bechdel test.

 As for me, like the main character, Pip, I am bisexual.
 My main goal in creating Pip was to have a queer character where sexuality and gender is part of who they are, but isn’t the focus of the story.